oscarvargash/biol_550_2024/week_02/README.md

 ```

 `ktrim` indicates which side of the read should be trimmed

-`k` indicates the kamer size to look for contaminats, contaminants shorther than K will not be found
+`k` indicates the kmer size to look for contaminats, contaminants shorther than K will not be found

 `mink` looks for shorter kmers at the end of reads

-`hdist` indicates the number of mistmatches allowed in the kamer for matching to contaminants
+`hdist` indicates the number of mistmatches allowed in the kmer for matching to contaminants

 `ml` is the minimum lenght of a given read

 Now that we have removed contaminants we will remove regions of the reads with low quality scores